avergnaud/nmap/host-discovery.md

 ##### default

-- "ARP requests are used"
+- TODO "ARP requests are used"

 ##### `-PE` "ICMP echo"